FusionAuth/fusionauth-site/site/_posts/2020-08-06-securely-implement-oauth-vuejs.md

 #### notAuthorized

+> ***Note:*** this is a new message (added above)
+>
+> The user is authenticated (known to FusionAuth), but they are not authorized to use our application.

 {% include _image.liquid src="/assets/img/blogs/oauth-vuejs/user-not-authorized.png" alt="User not authorized." class="img-fluid" figure=false %}

 #### notAuthenticated

 {% include _image.liquid src="/assets/img/blogs/oauth-vuejs/user-not-authen.png" alt="User not authenticated." class="img-fluid" figure=false %}

+## Next steps

+This is just an example application but there is certainly more to be explored.
+For instance, perhaps try storing the access token as a cookie rather than in a ExpressJS session.
+Feel free to browse our documentation and tinker with this application as you see fit!

 ## Conclusion